bwolff26/MAD_marriage_and_divorce_study/README.md

 The dataset is originally in Spanish and I did translate all the column headers into English." ...

+Like the title alludes to, divorces are between 2001 and 2014.
+Invoking the spirit of Hegel, we'll assume that all of the aforementioned divorces are reflective of a similar enough mentality of the epoch they are culled from.
+And, on that note, be wary to extrapolate (sp?) results from this to others given the regional factors involved.

+Unfortunately, much of the data had nulls.

 okcupid_profiles.csv

 Kaggle 'OkCupidProfiles' from Laxel.
 Unsure where they got the data from.
 Seemingly from their own scraping.